hazihazboy123/replit-app/replit.md

 Font preference: Arial Greek font (reverted from Courier).
 Clinical vignette formatting: Line spacing of at least 1.25 for improved readability.
 Background styling: Keep blue backgrounds for vignettes and golden backgrounds for mnemonics.
+Text highlighting: Use dark blue (#1e3a8a) instead of red for better contrast in blue vignette backgrounds.
 ```

 ### Notes for Development